 Primary page content

-Goldsmiths’ third Modern Slavery statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Goldsmiths’ slavery and human trafficking statement for the financial year ending 31 July 2018.
+Goldsmiths’ fourth Modern Slavery statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Goldsmiths’ slavery and human trafficking statement for the financial year ending 31 July 2019.

 Goldsmiths Organisational Structure

 The governing body of the College is Council, which is composed of a mixture of independent (lay) members, members of staff of the College, and representatives of the Students' Union.
 The College is a charitable body established by Royal Charter, and as trustees of the charity members of Council must ensure that its funds are applied to the objectives defined in the Charter.

 The Senior Management Team (SMT) are responsible for overseeing the academic and administrative leadership of the University.
 Each member has responsibility for managing different areas from strategic development to academic development.